Randhir Singh (sports administrator): Olympic Council of Asia

-On 8 July 2023, Singh was succeeded by Sheikh Talal Fahad Al Ahmad Al-Sabah, brother of Ahmed Al-Fahad Al-Ahmed Al-Sabah, as President of the OCA, who was elected to the position at the 42nd OCA General Assembly in Bangkok.
+On 8 July 2023, Singh was succeeded by Sheikh Talal Fahad Al Ahmad Al-Sabah, brother of Ahmad Al-Fahad Al-Ahmed Al-Sabah, as President of the OCA, who was elected to the position at the 42nd OCA General Assembly in Bangkok.
 However, on 30 July 2023, the IOC sent a letter to Singh, in which the IOC asked him to continue as the Acting President of the OCA while they investigated the 2023 OCA presidential election.
-The IOC alleged that Ahmed Al-Fahad Al-Ahmed Al-Sabah had interfered and tampered with the election, and the IOC had therefore refused to recognise the electoral results.
+The IOC alleged that Ahmad Al-Fahad Al-Ahmed Al-Sabah had interfered and tampered with the election, and the IOC had therefore refused to recognise the electoral results.

 In September 2023, Singh traveled to Hangzhou for the 2022 Asian Games.
 On 22 September 2023, he met with Chinese leader and General Secretary of the Chinese Communist Party Xi Jinping, and other members of the Politburo of the Chinese Communist Party which included Cai Qi, Ding Xuexiang, Wang Yi and State councillor Shen Yiqin, one day before the opening of the games.
 On 8 October 2023, Singh declared the 19th Asian Games closed in the presence of Chinese premier Li Qiang and other dignitaries during the closing ceremony.

 In December 2023, the OCA's member NOCs ratified by a two-thirds majority to nullify the OCA presidential elections that took place in July 2023.
-Singh continues in his position as the Acting President of the OCA until constitutional reforms are implemented and a new elective Congress is held.
+Singh continued in his position as the Acting President of the OCA until constitutional reforms are implemented and a new elective Congress is held.
 In May 2024, Singh presided over the 43rd OCA General Assembly in Bangkok.

 In July 2024, the OCA's Election Committee unanimously approved the election of Singh as the next President of the OCA.
 He was nominated by the NOC of India and supported by 27 OCA Member NOCs, as he was the sole eligible candidate nominated for the presidential election at the OCA General Assembly on 8 September 2024.
 On 8 September 2024, Singh was unanimously elected as the President of the OCA and became the first Indian to become president of the organisation.